IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 The Mobile Notification Broker that supports this option shall accept and process the Mobile Subscription Search [ITI-Y4] transaction.

-## 1:XX.3 ToDo Required Actor Groupings
+## 1:XX.3 Required Actor Groupings

 <a name="required-groupings"> </a>